 git push -u origin main

-doctl apps create --spec .do/app.yaml
+doctl apps create --spec .do/app.yamlname: baylesshigh-com

 static_sites: